lulvk/lulvk.github.io/_pages/cv.md

 Academic leadership
 ======
 * Leader of Qualinet Task Force 3: Quality of Experience in Medical Imaging and Healthcare, 2017-2020
-* Vice Chair of Quality Assessment for Health Applications, Video Quality Experts Group (VQEG) group, 2020-2021
+* Vice Chair of Quality Assessment for Health Applications, Video Quality Experts Group (VQEG), 2020-2021
 <br />

 Education